 Keep your camp site clean!
 Pick up all garbage and food scraps and store them in wildlife resistant trash containers.
 Store food in double plastic bags or tightly sealed containers and keep it in your car if possible.
 Contained food can also be stored in a backpack and hung from a tree at least 10 feet above the ground and 4 feet from the tree trunk.
 Never store food in a tent.
 When camping, sleep at least 100 yards from your cooking area and food storage site.
 If this is not possible, take extra precautions to thoroughly clean and store away all cookware and pick up any food scraps.

 Ear tag color indicates the year the bear was tagged.
-For example, a bear with yellow tags was handled in 2016, and one with pink tags was handled in 2013, regardless of age, gender, or reason for tagging.
+For example, a bear with green tags was handled in 2019, and one with orange tags was handled in 2018, regardless of age, gender, or reason for tagging.

 Ear tags help biologists track bear movements and dispersal.
 Bears tagged in Connecticut have traveled as far as Vermont.
 Bears tagged in New York, Massachusetts, and even Pennsylvania have shown up in Connecticut.
 Ear tags can also help identify individual bears that have a repeated problem behavior.